bookofproofs/bookofproofs.github.io/_sources/history/20th-century/babuska.md

 * In 1955, after the award of his doctorate, Babuska was appointed as head of the Department of Constructive Methods of Mathematical Analysis of the Mathematical Institute of the Czechoslovak Academy of Sciences.
 * In the following year, 1956, Babuska founded the journal Applications of Mathematics (Applikace Matematiky).
 * In 1960 Babuska was awarded a Dr Sc. (the highest possible degree in Czechoslovakia, equivalent to a D.Sc.) by the Czechoslovak Academy of Sciences.
-* The political situation in Czechoslovakia has not been mentioned up to now in Babuska's biography since it has played a relatively small part.
 * Mathematics was allowed to develop without interference, however, and the applied and computational methods developed by Babuska found favour.
-* Babuska had just been appointed as a professor at the Charles University of Prague but, given the political situation, he travelled with his family to the United States where he spent a year as a visiting professor at the Institute for Fluid Dynamics and Applied Mathematics at the University of Maryland at College Park.
 * After coming to the United States, Babuska became the world-leading expert in finite element analysis.
 * In his landmark paper in 1971, Ivo introduced the discrete inf-sup condition, generalizing the results of J Cea and R Varga, and setting the theoretical framework for stability and convergence analysis of arbitrary linear problems.
 * Ivo has had a unique ability to foresee the development of the field of finite elements.